att-comdev/armada/CONTRIBUTING.rst

 If you require authentication over HTTPS, you will need to generate an `HTTPS password <https://review.gerrithub.io/#/settings/http-password>`_.
-Once you have generated an HTTPS passowrd, add the repository to your remote repositories
+Once you have generated an HTTPS password, add the repository to your remote repositories

 .. code-block:: bash